-Our system model is shown in Fig.2.
+Our system model is shown in Fig.1.
 In our system model, there are five major entities: 1) control center (CC) that sets the system parameters for signature scheme and hash functions, 2) ledger that keeps user identities in the encrypted form, a consumption data of each user, a time-stamp of each transaction (message) and a signature of each transaction (message), 3) smart meters (SM), 4) consumers/users and 5) service provider (SP) that needs aggregated consumption data for generating electricity and also implements dynamic price of each time interval for billing process and issues bills to the users.
 The service provider also responsible for collecting, processing, and analysing the data.
 This is because it can adjust the electricity generation, transmission, and distribution to meet the dynamic demands.

-The work flow of our system is illustrated in Fig.2:
+The work flow of our system is illustrated in Fig.1:

-- CC first sets the system parameters such as it chooses hash functions, sets group and its generator and sends to the all parties. - Each smart meter chooses public/secret key pair (or CC provides these keys to each smart meter) then each smart sends its usage data to CC. - CC first checks the data if it comes from an authorized smart meter, then CC puts it into a ledger and distributes to the users and SP. - For each time period in a ledger, SP gets aggregated users' consumption data to compute electricity price.
+- CC first sets the system parameters such as it chooses hash functions, sets group and its generator and sends to the all parties. - Each smart meter chooses public/secret key pair (or CC provides these keys to each smart meter) then each smart sends its usage data to CC via using onion network. - CC first checks the data if it comes from an authorized smart meter, then CC puts it into a ledger and distributes to the users and SP. - For each period in a ledger, SP gets aggregated users' consumption data to compute electricity price.
 SP only computes the sum of all the consumption data in the corresponding ledger.
-SP announces electricity prices to the all entities via the ledger.
-After determination of the price of electricity for the each time range, SP also issues a bill to each user based on the order of smart meters' identities in the ledger. - Each user is able to verify its bill by computing its usage in the ledger.
+SP sends electricity prices to CC then CC forwards the all users in the ledger.
+After determination of the price of electricity for the each time range, SP also issues a bill to each user based on the order of smart meters' identities in the ledger.
+SP also sends this information to CC then CC forwards to the all users.